ysyk2021/agile-sales-and-operations-planning-aligning-business-strategy-with-market-demands/src/chapter-4-1.md

 Identifying Market Demands
 ==========================================================================

-In this chapter, we will explore the critical step of identifying market demands in order to align sales and operations planning (S\&OP) with overall business strategy.
+In this chapter, we will explore the critical step of identifying market demands in order to align sales and operations planning (S&OP) with overall business strategy.

 Understanding Customer Needs
 ----------------------------